aaronparker/aaronparker.github.io/_posts/2016-12-24-tips-enabling-sso-salesforce-azure-ad.md

 Setting up SSO for Salesforce is straight-forward; however due to a certificate issue, it took a bit longer that it should have.
 Starting with access to an Azure AD tenant and a Salesforce subscription, configuring SSO should take an hour or less.

-There are&nbsp;several articles on setting up SSO with Salesforce:
+There are several articles on setting up SSO with Salesforce:

   * For [the Azure Classic Portal a tutorial with videos on Azure Active Directory integration](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-saas-salesforce-tutorial)
   * From Salesforce, an article on [Login with Azure AD](https://developer.salesforce.com/page/Login_with_Azure_AD), also covering the Classic portal